jamesmulvaney/discord-boss-tracker/README.md

 * Discord Developer Application.
 A guide for setting one up can be found [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)
 * PostgreSQL database
 * Google Calendar Service Account JSON file.
 [Follow this guide](https://developers.google.com/calendar/api/quickstart/nodejs#authorize_credentials_for_a_desktop_application) until you get your JSON credentials file.
-    - The calendar should reflect the world boss schedule found [here](https://www.naeu.playblackdesert.com/en-US/Wiki?wikiNo=83).
+    - The calendar should reflect the world boss schedule found [here](https://www.naeu.playblackdesert.com/en-US/Wiki?wikiNo=83) and ideally be in UTC time.
-    - Event summary should be the boss's short name.
-Example: Offin Tett's short name would be `Offin`
+    - Event summary should match the boss's short name in the database.
+Example: Black Shadow's summary would be `Shadow`.
-* Pm2 for the restart feature
+* Pm2 in order for the `!restart` command to work.

 ## Setup

-1. Download/clone the repository
+1. Download/clone the repository.
-2. Run `npm ci` to install dependencies
+2. Run `npm ci` to install dependencies.
-3. Move your Google Calendar API JSON file into the bot directory
+3. Move your Google Calendar API JSON file into the bot directory.
-4. Make a `.env` file in the project root directory and follow the example in `.env.example`
+4. Make a `.env` file in the project root directory and follow the example in `.env.example`.
-5. Run `npx prisma db push` to sync the database
+5. Run `npx prisma db push` to sync the database.
-6. Run `npx prisma db seed` to seed the database with the default bosses
+6. Run `npx prisma db seed` to seed the database with the default bosses and channels.
 7. Run `pm2 start index.js` or `npm start` to launch the bot!

 # Questions

 ### What are the default bosses?

-These are the bosses that are set up in the bot when `npx prisma db seed` is ran.
+These are the bosses that are set up in the database when `npx prisma db seed` is ran.

 | name | shortName | isWorldBoss |
 | ---- | --------- | ----------- |